w3f/polkadot-wiki/docs/learn/how-to/vault-create-account.md

 !!! danger "READ THIS FIRST!"

-    If you choose to upgrade to Polkadot Vault, you first need to uninstall Parity Signer and install Polkadot Vault from scratch. **This means that all data, including your accounts, will be deleted from your device!**
+    If you choose to upgrade to Polkadot Vault, you first need to uninstall Parity Signer and install Polkadot Vault from scratch. **This means that all data, including your accounts, will be deleted from your device.**

     After the upgrade you will need to [restore your accounts](vault-restore-account.md) from their mnemonic phrases, re-add any networks, and update their metadata.